18F/ux-guide/_pages/research/make-research-actionable.md

 ### Presenting the work

-The most common way we socialize our research is through presentations.
+We most commonly share our research findings via presentations.
 These presentations can vary widely based on the audience.
 Here are a few presentation-building tips:

-{:.list-item--margin-bottom-extra}
-- Utilize the 18F branded templates to save time and help maintain consistency. ([Research presentation template](https://docs.google.com/presentation/d/1hB0tX65pHGRESHc2e_tGlO65Q4AGwSWFuqhSNImNuRk/edit#slide=id.g118c086a31_0_21)) to start with for research presentations.
+* Utilize our [18F-branded templates](https://brand.18f.gov/templates/) to maintain consistency and save time.
+You may want to use this [Research findings presentation template](https://docs.google.com/presentation/d/1hB0tX65pHGRESHc2e_tGlO65Q4AGwSWFuqhSNImNuRk/edit#slide=id.g9af2006e6a_1_238) as a starting point.
+* The presentation deck should tell a compelling story and be easy to read.
+Make sure to include enough content so those not able to attend the presentation can view the deck later and understand what you’re aiming to communicate.
+Refer to this presentation on [How to design a better deck](https://docs.google.com/presentation/d/1WMbN1feG1bMhaFx5YbXoYUTE7xgZdMewMaQBZeL3YmA/edit#slide=id.g58dd554fac_0_397) for additional pointers and guidance.
+* Check out the [Project resources folder](https://drive.google.com/drive/folders/1L9qqS6-b-emvlWJ4JPCG58LW62bbV361) for reusable content and templates; browse [project artifacts from previous 18F engagements](https://github.com/18F/project-artifacts/blob/master/projects.md) for inspiration; or view the [Design wiki](https://github.com/18F/Design-Wiki/wiki) for additional examples.
-- Work with the [Writing](https://gsa-tts.slack.com/app_redirect?channel=writing-lab) and [Design Labs](https://gsa-tts.slack.com/app_redirect?channel=design-lab) if you are uncertain how to articulate or visualize an idea.
+* Consider making a [microrequest](https://handbook.tts.gsa.gov/microrequests/) if you’re unsure how to articulate or visualize an idea.
-The presentation should have enough text in it that someone who wasn’t in the room can read through it and understand the project.
-- Feel free to include references or links to further reading at the end of your presentation deck.
+* Feel free to include references or links to further reading at the end of your presentation.

-If you’re curious or need inspiration it can be helpful to browse our [past path analysis reports/presentations](https://github.com/18F/path-analysis/blob/master/projects.md).
-Our [design wiki](https://github.com/18F/Design-Wiki/wiki) contains additional synthesis examples.

 ### Lightweight sharing